sharmisthasg/ASR_SRU/README.md

 * DNN outperforms the training accuracy of hmmlearn by a large margin.
 * DNN outperforms the testing accuracy of hmmlearn by a smaller margin.
 * Training and testing on the entire English dataset gave ~95% accuracy as opposed to 60% for limited dataset.
 Thus, more data will significantly improve the accuracies on our self-recorded regional language datasets.
 * The HTK implementation works successfully for continuous speech data.
-The next step would be try regional language datasets for continuous speech.
+The next step would be to try regional language datasets for continuous speech.